Anka-S/SKZ-Music-Quiz/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for SKZ Music Quiz game.
+  - The footer section includes links to the relevant social media sites for the SKZ Music Quiz game.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media

 <img src = "assets/docs/features/footer.jpeg">